datareel/datareel/cluster_manager/README.txt

 RsyncMirror /testfs

-NOTE: Mirroring replicated an exact copy of the /testfs file system.
+NOTE: Mirroring replicates an exact copy of the /testfs file system.
 This means files will be copied and deleted as new files are added or removed.
 If you want to keep copies of files removed on the backup system use the following line